phcreery/nspire-sim/README.md

 ### /serial

 A simple serial console for debugging the nspire IO.
-Also axctas as a library for /sim800
+Also acts as as a library for /sim800

 ### /lvgl-testing